red-crypto/Ball-balancer-stm32/README.md

 This project involves porting code written in Arduino C++ to STM32-based C language

 ## Details
-There are 3 chainges :
+There are 3 changes :
  - Recalculated the inverse kinematics for 3-RRS model
  - Made the TMC2209 library applicable to TMC2208
  - Can control step motor using UART communication